aj0strow/webstomp/README.md

 It seems STOMP is an under-used protocol and perfectly suited to sit on top of persistent WebSocket connections.
 My hope is this package will provide structure so writing STOMP servers is as simple as writing HTTP servers.

+The motivation for using STOMP instead of `socket.io` or `SocketCluster` or `Sails` or `ActionCable` or what have you is that STOMP is an open protocol which can run on any client that supports TCP connections.

+It's true this package uses WebSockets, but your future project doesn't have to.

 ### Frame

 Each message between client and server is a "frame", which looks like: